Bomber task force flying through CENTCOM

-A U.S. Air Force KC-135 Stratotanker in-flight refueling specialist participates in a bomber task force mission over the U.S. Central Command area of responsibility Jan.
+A U.S. Air Force KC-135 Stratotanker refuels a B-52 Stratofortress during a bomber task force mission over the U.S. Central Command area of responsibility Jan.
 17, 2021.
 The bomber deployment underscores the U.S. military's commitment to regional security and demonstrates a unique ability to rapidly deploy on short notice.
 The B-52 is a long-range, heavy bomber that is capable of flying at high subsonic speeds at altitudes of up to 50,000 feet and provides the United States with a global strike capability.
 (U.S. Air Force video by Staff Sgt.
 Sean Carnes)

 |Date Taken: